 - Each student must provide current documentation of their disability and accommodation needs from a qualified medical or licensed professional evaluator if the disability is not readily apparent.
 This documentation should describe the nature, longevity, and severity of symptoms, as well as the impact which the disability has on the learning process.
 Documentation should include a diagnosis, current functional limitations, a description of current and/or previous accommodations and recommendations for current accommodations, adaptive devices and/or technology.
 (All documentation is confidential)

 Students may view the University of Maine System Guidelines for Documentation of a Learning Disability here.

 If the request for accommodations is for a specific course or activity that is not offered through the University of Maine at Fort Kent, the request and documentation will be sent to the office which handles services for students with disabilities on that particular campus.
 Students are also encouraged to contact that office directly as well.

 - Students may complete the Student Accommodation Request form or work with the Accessibility Coordinator to complete the form.
 Simply completing and submitting the form does not mean that the requested accommodations have been approved.

 - On the basis of the documentation, appropriate accommodations are determined by the campus-based Accessibility Coordinator, in consultation with the student's health care provider and faculty if needed.

-- When accommodations are deemed appropriate for a specific course or activity, a Letter of Accommodation will be completed by the Accessibility Coordinator sent to the student.
-The student is then responsible to share the letter with his/her instructor(s) to ensure implementation of accommodation.
+- When accommodations are deemed appropriate for a specific course or activity, a Letter of Accommodation will be completed by the Accessibility Coordinator and sent to the student.
+The student is then responsible for sharing the letter with his/her instructor(s) to ensure implementation of accommodation.